ibm-cloud-docs/Cloudant/api/capacity.md

 Use a GET to the `_api/v2/user/capacity/throughput` endpoint to see what amount of provisioned throughput capacity is allocated to the {{site.data.keyword.cloudant_short_notm}} instance and what is the target provisioned throughput capacity.
 When you change the target capacity, the current capacity asynchronously changes to meet the target capacity.
 The amount of time it takes for the current capacity to match the target capacity depends on the size of the capacity change and the amount of data stored in the {{site.data.keyword.cloudant_short_notm}} instance.
 The capacity change is complete when the current and target capacity is the same.

--   **Method**: `GET`
+-   **Method** - `GET`
--   **Path**: `_api/v2/user/capacity/throughput`
+-   **Path** - `_api/v2/user/capacity/throughput`
--   **Response**: Both the current and target capacity setting.
+-   **Response** - Both the current and target capacity setting.
 Each includes the number of capacity blocks and total reads/sec, writes/sec, and global queries/sec of throughput capacity.

-### Example request to retrieve the current and target capacity, by using HTTP
+See the following example request to retrieve the current and target capacity by using HTTP:

 ```HTTP
 GET /_api/v2/user/capacity/throughput
 ```
 {: codeblock}

-### Example request to retrieve the current and target capacity, by using the command line
+See the following example request to retrieve the current and target capacity by using the command line:

 ```sh
 curl "https://$ACCOUNT.cloudant.com/_api/v2/user/capacity/throughput"